Xposed-Modules-Repo/com.statusbarmod.hook/README.md

 > 🚫 It does NOT allow real calls or SMS
 > 📡 Signal shown is only from emergency/SOS antenna detection
 > 🎭 Everything is purely visual and simulated
+> ⚠️ It requires at least one SIM card without service or blocked to activate the modem.

 This project is intended **only for:**